eyovvalupe/Save-Me-VPN---React/readme.md

 ### Subscription Grant Process

-1. **Invite Code Validation**: Verify the invite code belongs to the authenticated distributor
+1. **Distributor Authentication**: Verify the request comes from an authenticated distributor
 2. **Plan Validation**: Ensure the specified plan exists and is active
 3. **User Processing**: Find existing user or create new user account
 4. **Ownership Check**: Verify user doesn't belong to a different distributor
 5. **Subscription Calculation**: Calculate new expiration time based on current status